-Shutdown mode saves maximum power by shutting down all device circuitry other than the serial interface, and reduces current consumption to typically less than 0.3 $\mu$ A. Shutdown mode is enabled when the SD bit in the configuration register is set to 1; the device shuts down after the current conversion is completed.
+The shutdown mode saves maximum power by shutting down all device circuitry other than the serial interface, and reduces current consumption to typically less than $0.3 \ \mu$ A. Shutdown mode is enabled when the SD bit in the configuration register is set to 1; the device shuts down and terminates a conversion if it is ongoing.
 When SD is equal to 0, the device operates in continuous-conversion mode.
-When shutdown mode is enabled, the ALERT pin and fault counter clear in both comparator and interrupt modes; however, this clearing occurs with the rising edge of the shutdown signal.
-After shutdown is enabled, reprogramming shutdown does not clear the ALERT pin and the fault counter until a rising edge is generated on the shutdown signal.
+When shutdown mode is enabled, the ALERT pin and fault counter clear in both comparator and interrupt modes.
+The ALERT pin and the fault counter remain clear until the SD bit is set.